 Simulink blocks related to the simulation environment can be found in the Automated Driving Toolbox > Simulation 3D block library.
 These blocks provide the ability to:

 Set up camera, radar, and lidar sensors on the vehicles.

 Simulate sensor outputs based on the environment around the vehicle.

 Obtain ground truth data for semantic segmentation and depth information.

 This simulation tool is commonly used to supplement real data when developing, testing, and verifying the performance of automated driving algorithms.
 In conjunction with a vehicle model, you can use these blocks to perform realistic closed-loop simulations that encompass the entire automated driving stack, from perception to control.

-For more details on the simulation environment, see How 3D Simulation for Automated Driving Works.
+For more details on the simulation environment, see How Unreal Engine Simulation for Automated Driving Works.

-To configure a model to co-simulate with the 3D simulation environment, add a Simulation 3D Scene Configuration block to the model.
-Using this block, you can choose from a set of prebuilt 3D scenes where you can test and visualize your driving algorithms.
+To configure a model to co-simulate with the simulation environment, add a Simulation 3D Scene Configuration block to the model.
+Using this block, you can choose from a set of prebuilt scenes where you can test and visualize your driving algorithms.
+You can also use this block to control the sun position and weather conditions in the scene.
 The following image is from the Virtual Mcity scene.